Watermelon Margarita

 top down image of a watermelon cocktail with ice on a white table top with watermelon wedges and lime slices

-For a blended version, simply add all of the ingredients with 1-2 cups of ice in a blender.
+For a frozen watermelon margarita, simply add all of the ingredients with 1-2 cups of ice in a blender.
 Pulse until slushie consistency and enjoy!

 Helpful Tools